Chocolate4U/Iran-sing-box-rules/README.md

   Contains the IP addresses of Amazon and Amazon Web Services (AWS).

 - `geoip:microsoft`
-  Contains IP addresses of Microsoft and Azure Platform.
+  Contains the IP addresses of Microsoft and Azure Platform.

 - `geoip:bing`
   Contains the IP addresses of Bing and Bingbot.